idugalic/serverless-company/README.md

   * [Slides](#slides)
   * [References and further reading](#references-and-further-reading)

 This project is intended to demonstrate best practices for building a serverless web application with help of [Spring](https://github.com/markfisher/spring-cloud-function) platform.
-Focus is on the Function as a Service or “FaaS”.

 Serverless architectures refer to applications that significantly depend on third-party services (knows as Backend as a Service or "BaaS") or on custom code that's run in ephemeral containers (Function as a Service or "FaaS").
 We will focus on FaaS.